Investor's Guide

 Coherence time

 How long a qubit maintains its quantum state before decoherence destroys it.
 Determines how many operations you can run before the answer becomes noise.
 Trapped ion systems (seconds to minutes) have a large advantage over superconducting (microseconds).
+Coherence time divided by gate time gives the maximum useful circuit depth.

 Quantum Volume (QV)

 IBM's metric combining qubit count, connectivity, and fidelity into a single number.
 Better than raw qubit count but still limited — it captures circuit complexity on a square circuit, not application performance.
+IonQ scored QV of 32,768 in 2022, demonstrating trapped ion's fidelity advantage.

 CLOPS